 This is a newly expanded and updated article.

-We’ll keep updating it in the future, but for now, here are 72 fascinating brain facts, all backed by the latest science.
+We will continue to update this as new information comes to light, but for right now, here are 72 fascinating brain facts, all backed by the latest science.

 Human Brain Facts by the Numbers